 - Learn a new hobby.
 Have you ever wanted to learn how to draw, knit or practice a dance?
 With YouTube, you can learn almost anything from the comfort of your home.
 There are plenty of hobbies you can develop that don’t involve drinking.
 If you have a partner or roommates, get them in on the fun, too.

 - Join an online AA meeting.
 Many Alcoholics Anonymous meetings are moving online to video platforms like Zoom and Google Hangouts Meet.
-This can help you stay on track during recovery but letting you interact with others who are in isolation.
+This can help you stay on track during recovery while letting you interact with others who are in isolation.
 You can see how they’re dealing with it.

 - Keep a journal of your thoughts and emotions.
 Since you don’t have any place to go or any immediate responsibilities, take some time to look inside yourself and write down your thoughts in a journal.
 What’s the point of being sober?
 What do you believe?
 By reaffirming why you stopped drinking, you’ll be more likely to avoid relapse and keep on your recovery path.